Serco wins contract extension for UK COVID-19 test centres

-June 28 (Reuters) - Serco (SRP.L) has won a contract worth up to 322 million pounds ($447 million) to continue supporting Britain's much-criticised COVID-19 test-and-trace programme, the outsourcing company said on Monday.
+(Reuters) - Serco has won a contract worth up to 322 million pounds ($447 million) to continue supporting Britain’s much-criticised COVID-19 test-and-trace programme, the outsourcing company said on Monday.

 The scheme, which Prime Minister Boris Johnson pledged would be world-beating when he launched it with a 22 billion pound budget in May 2020, has repeatedly missed targets, with some critics saying the government should not use private firms.